EFT matching from analyticity and unitarity: Matching formula

 where $d$ is the space-time dimension and $[c_\text{IR}]$ is the total mass dimension of the couplings appearing in the IR form factor.
 The full tree-level IR form factor can thus be reconstructed from the sum of \eqref{eq:matching} over $n$:

-The residue at infinity is scarcely needed.
-Dimensional analysis implies that it vanishes unless $n\le \min(d-m-[c_\text{UV}])/2$.
-Since couplings in the IR are moreover at most as relevant as those in the UV ($\max[c_\text{IR}]\le\max[c_\text{UV}]$), a residue at infinity is thus only necessary if the two inequalities on $n$ (\emph{i.e.}\ $\max[c_\text{IR}]\ge d-m-2n\ge \max[c_\text{UV}]$) can be saturated simultaneously.
-The fact that only the most relevant UV couplings matter also implies that the residue at infinity can be obtained from the massless limit of the UV theory, in particular if it is renormalisable (assuming that such limit is well-defined). \footnote{Note that the contributions from the arc at infinity comes purely from the UV, contrary to the case of positivity bounds from $2\to 2$ scattering amplitudes where one can have high-energy scattering and small scattering angle (large distance).
-Indeed, we are in the physical kinematic configuration for which $q^2 = s+t+u>0$ and $s\sim t\sim u$.}
+The computation of a residue at infinity is scarcely needed.
+Dimensional analysis implies that it vanishes unless $n\le\max(d-m\left(d/2-1\right)-[c_\text{UV}])/2$.
+Combined with the condition \eqref{eq:n-and-p}, it is thus only necessary when $\min[c_\text{UV}]\le d-m\left(d/2-1\right)-2n \le \max[c_\text{IR}]$.
+The most relevant local operator coefficient leading to four- and higher-points contact-term amplitudes in the IR is marginal ($\max[c_\text{IR}]\le0$), just as the most irrelevant coupling of a renormalisable UV theory ($0\le\min[c_\text{UV}]$).
+In these particularly relevant cases, the computation of a residue at infinity is therefore at most required for a single value of $n$ saturating the inequalities above, and for the extraction of a marginal coupling.
+Since only the leading high-energy component of the renormalisable UV amplitude is then needed, this computation can moreover be performed in a strict massless limit (assuming that it is well-defined). \footnote{Note that the contributions from the arc at infinity comes purely from the UV, contrary to the case of positivity bounds from $2\to 2$ scattering amplitudes where one can have high-energy scattering and small scattering angle (large distance).
+Indeed, we are in the physical kinematic configuration for which $q^2 = s+t+u>0$ and $s\sim t\sim u$.} Instead, if the UV theory is non-renormalisable, $\min[c_\text{UV}]$ can be negative and the computation of a residue at infinity can be needed for more than one value of $n$.
+Masses then also become relevant.

 The formula \eqref{eq:matching} above constitutes the main result of this paper.
 It refines the argument of \cite{DelleRose:2022ygn} that one-loop rational terms are not relevant for the matching at four points.
 Indeed, the $z$ discontinuity of these terms only arises in non-integer dimensions, from a $z^\epsilon$ dependence, and vanish in the $\epsilon\to 0$ limit.
 On the other hand, for higher-point loop amplitudes, rational terms may give additional contributions to the pole residues of $F_{\mathcal{L}_\text{UV}}$ and thus contribute to the matching.